 Cygnus spacecraft takes off from Wallops Island Flight Facility

 It was a chilly February 19th morning in Virginia for the launch of NG-17, the Northup Grumman Cygnus spacecraft on the company’s Antares rocket.
-We were at NASA’s Wallops Island Flight Facility with other press members on Presidents’ weekend to see the Antares rocket launch from Wallops Island, VA.
+We were at NASA’s Wallops Island Flight Facility with other press members on Presidents’ weekend in 2022 to see the Antares rocket launch from Wallops Island, VA.
 We followed in a car caravan to a remote viewing location where photographers and videographers set up their equipment as we waited.
 The Antares resupply mission from Wallops Island to the International Space Station was scheduled for a 12:40 p.m. liftoff.

 The rocket was named the S.S.
 Piers Sellers in honor of the late NASA astronaut.
 He spent nearly 35 days across three missions helping to construct the space station.

 Cygnus will remain at the space station until May, when it will depart disposing of several tons of trash during a fiery reentry into Earth’s atmosphere.

-Fortunately, weather conditions stabilized, the winds calmed down.
+Fortunately, weather conditions stabilized, and the winds calmed down.
 The launch was picture perfect as the spacecraft soared into a clear blue sky.
 The rocket went straight up arching on its way to orbit with the space station.

-Nearby the Wallops Island Flight Facility is the seaside town of Chincoteague VA where weekend observers and followers of the space program filled the many inns and motels.
+The Wallops Island Flight Facility is in the seaside town of Chincoteague VA where weekend observers and followers of the space program filled the many inns and motels.

 We enjoyed meeting Storm, a female German shorthaired pointer who was part of the NASA security force looking for bomb explosives.
 Storm was most intent on her task with her trainer Kenny Wells at her side.